ymu5/Fetch-PDF-from-arXiv/README.md

 ## UnitTest
 There are 3 unit tests.

-#### 1, When number of download file is 0
+#### Test Case 1, When number of download file is 0
 Check if exception raised when the input number of file is 0.

-#### 2, Compare the download speed for ten files and one file when number of thread is set to 1
+#### Test Case 2, Compare the download speed for ten files and one file when number of thread is set to 1
 Error message occured when the download speed for one file is slower than that of ten files.

-#### 3, Compare the download speed for ten files when thread is set to 1 and 10, respectively.
+#### Test Case 3, Compare the download speed for ten files when thread is set to 1 and 10, respectively.
 Error message occured when the download speed for ten threads is slower than that of one file.